jerrygacket/run-docker-project-containers/README.md

 # run-docker-project-containers
-Run docker containers from directory with docker-compose.yml
+Stop all runing containers and run docker containers from directory with docker-compose.yml

 ```shell
 ./start.sh dir-with-docer-compose.yml-file